FailAcademy/learning/web-dev-foundation/_slides/04-jquery/01-intro-to-jquery-slides.md

 # How Does It Work?

-To use jQuery to find the element with a class of `.intro`, we must use the `jQuery()` function and pass the CSS selector as a parameter:
+To use jQuery to find the element with a class of `.intro`, we must use the `jQuery()` method and pass the CSS selector as a parameter:

 ```javascript
 jQuery('.intro')
 ```

-Although you'll generally see the jQuery function written using a dollar sign as shorthand:
+Although you'll generally see the jQuery method written using a dollar sign as shorthand:

 ```javascript
 $('.intro')